 You know who was right there, though?
 Padre.
 I made the courageous decision to leave my major of Animal Science (Veterinary Medicine) and my path to success by dropping out of college to pursue entering a convent and he was one of the first people I called.
 This is the role of the priest, this is why we must be nothing but grateful to our Heavenly Father that He uses priests to show His great and unfathomable mercy and His holy will.
 It is quite painful to Our Blessed Lady how many priests do NOT take their duties seriously, who are lukewarm or do not have the courage to “lose himself” or his reputation for Christ.

-Even when I left the Carmel of Jesus, Mary and Joseph to pursue starting a new Carmelite Cloister with a Marian Vow he was just about the only priest who said,
+Even when I left the Carmel of Jesus, Mary and Joseph to pursue gaining bishop approval as a Carmelite Hermitess, with a Marian Vow, he was just about one of the only priests who understood my unique desires of the heart and also said,

 I have the utmost confidence in your vocation and am still certain your vocation is forever celibacy.